Tjoosten/Website-scouts/README.md

 - [x] add cronjob that deletes expired activities
 - [x] Setting cronjobs in crontab
 - [x] Mail confirmation to user if they ask for a rental
+- [x] added notification to upload planning.
+- [x] Redesign login form
 - [x] Made sign up front + backend for breakfast
 - [ ] upgrade insert activities with unix timestamp
 - [ ] Rebase login form.
-- [ ] Warning massages if no photos found on photo's
+- [x] Warning massages if no photos found on photo's.
+(Backend)
-- [ ] Set valid mail function at email adresses on Descriptions Breakfastnkj
+- [ ] Set valid mail function at email adresses on Descriptions Breakfast
+- [ ] Backup function in PHP Cron CLI.
+- [ ] Extended UNIX timestamps for log functions